Introduction: Peltier Cooling for ZWO Astro Camera

 - Smear a thin even layer of compound on both sides of the TEC1 and place on to the protruding aluminium block cold side down facing the camera.

 - Now place the fan and heatsink on the top of this and secure the assembly to it's mounting cradle.

 - Using a Dremel with the circular blade attachment cut out a section in the lid of the Main Control & Power Input enclosure and mount the Thermostat Temp Control unit.

 - Use a step drill to cutout holes in the enclosure for the DC jack input socket, the 7 core cable outlet (allowing for strain relief) and if fitted, the fuse holder.

-- If using a fuse, solder the +ve in from the center pin of the DC jack socket to the fuse holder and then distribute the +ve feed from the fuse as normal.
+- If using a fuse, solder the +ve in from the center pin of the DC jack socket to the fuse holder.

 - The Thermostat Temp Control unit should come with markings showing where to make +ve & -ve connections but in case it doesn't, refer to image 2 where block connectors four connections from 1 on the left to 4 on the right are as follows:

 - +ve in, main supply to control unit